AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ### Upload assets

 The **[!UICONTROL Add assets]** panel allows you to drag-and-drop or browse for assets in your local files.
 Optionally, you can import assets from an external source, such as OneDrive or Dropbox.
 A [!UICONTROL Campaign] or Project name is the only required detail before upload.
 Providing more details such as Keywords, enables everyone on your team to identify and retrieve relevant content quickly.

-See Asset details for an in-depth look at metadata used in GenStudio.

 ### Search and find approved content